tudddorrr/spotify-lifx-visualiser/README.md

 Visualise your Spotify music through your LIFX bulb!

 ## Setup
-Clone the repository, [register a Spotify app](https://developer.spotify.com), a file called ".env" with the following:
+Clone the repository, [register a Spotify app](https://developer.spotify.com) and create a file called ".env" with the following:

 ```
 CLIENT_ID=yourclientid